What is Common Table Expressions (CTE) in SQL?

 SELECT * FROM TEMP_CTE;

-Now, we have to find the gross sales in each category of the product along with the number of products in each category.
+Now, we have to find the gross sales in each product category and the number of products in each category.

-To achieve this, I created CTE named “TEMP_CTE”.
-In this, I have used JOIN to join the two tables “product” and “sales”.
-I wanted to join the tables over the records which have matches in both the tables.
+To achieve this, I created the Common Table Expression named “TEMP_CTE”.
+I have used JOIN to join the two tables, “product” and “sales.”
+I wanted to join the tables over the records with matches in both tables.
 Hence, I have used INNER JOIN.
 INNER JOIN is also called JOIN.
-So if you write JOIN in your query instead of INNER JOIN, it will be valid only. p_id is the common column in both the tables.
+So, if you write JOIN in your query instead of INNER JOIN, it will be valid only. p_id is the common column in both tables.

-To find the total gross sales and no. of products, we need to use aggregate functions sum() and count() respectively.
-To use the aggregate functions, GROUP BY clause has to be there.
-So we have grouped our result by category and find the sum of the gross sales in each category along with the product count.
+To find the total gross sales and no. of products, we need to use aggregate functions sum() and count(), respectively.
+To use the aggregate functions, the GROUP BY clause has to be there.
+So, we have grouped our results by category and found the sum of the gross sales in each category and the product count.

-Lastly, Total gross sales is ordered into descending, so that we can see the category with the highest gross sales.
+Lastly, Total gross sales are ordered in descending order to see the category with the highest gross sales.

 CTE in SQL vs. Other Techniques